What You Need:

 Prepare: Gather 10 index cards and write a different number, from 1–10, on each.
 Get your child’s help on this part.
 When each card has a number, fold it in half and throw it into the lunch bag.

-This activity may seem very basic.
-But it’s actually a pretty big leap for young children to move from simply naming the numbers, to associating them with objects in the physical world.
-This game makes a perfect independent activity when you’ve got a few minutes to fill, and it reinforces one-to-one correspondence, which is just a fancy term for being able to match numeral symbols to their appropriate quantities.
+This game may seem very basic, but it’s actually a pretty big leap for young children to move from simply naming the numbers, to associating them with objects in the physical world.
+As an added bonus, it makes for a great independent activity when you’ve got a few minutes to fill, and it reinforces one-to-one correspondence, which is just a fancy term for being able to match numeral symbols to their appropriate quantities.

 As your child matures, up the grab bag ante with larger numbers, such as 11 to 20.
-And as she takes her first steps towards reading, make a set of cards that uses the number words along with the number symbols.
+And as she takes her first steps towards reading, make a set of cards that features both numerals and their names.